jciccio/react-table-with-csv-download/README.md

 | activePageBoxStyle| object | N | customize style of active box |
 | maxPagesToDisplay| int | N | how many elements will the paginator have.
 Default 6 |

+#What's new
+* Fixed a bug when creating a CSV file with commas in the data.

 # License

 Licensed under the MIT License.